Laidout/laxkit/README.md

     make docs

 By default, running the Laxkit directly from git code will pump out lots of debugging information to the terminal.
-To prevent this, do 'make hidegarbage' before 'make'.
+To prevent this, do `make hidegarbage` before `make`.

 CONTRIBUTING